(reposted as I received a surprise visit – see the end of the post)

 – at this stage when asked, you say, ‘Fine.
 It was nothing.
 No problems’ –

 The Velddrift Hotel bed that night was bliss with all my clothes on and the bedclothes from both beds piled on top of me.
 In Cape Town the next day I bought clothes I couldn’t wear again until I went skiing in Austria years later.
 Brrrr!!
 Yussis!
 Nooit!
 The Berg joins quite high up on my list of ‘Stupid Things I’ve Done’.
-Top of which is the Comrades Marathon as it’s the only ‘Stupid Thing I’ve Done and Not Even Finished.’
+Top of which is the Comrades Marathon Which is also the only ‘Stupid Thing I’ve Done and Not Even Finished.’

 Some interesting stats and numbers for the Berg River Canoe Marathon